SecondThundeR/ghosty/README.md

 ## How to use this bot

-0. Install necessary tools *(Python, Any IDE or Code Editor, etc.)*
+0. Install Python *(3.8 or higher)* and/or Git
-1. Clone this repository *(If you want to clone with Webhook-Notifier, use* `git clone --recurse-submodules`*)*
+1. Create a Discord Bot on [Discord Developers](https://discord.com/developers/applications) page
-2. Create a Discord Bot on [Discord Developers](https://discord.com/developers/applications) page
+2. Go to `Bot` section to grab a token of your bot and enable all `Privileged Gateway Intents`
-3. Go to `Bot` section to grab a token of your bot and enable all `Privileged Gateway Intents`
+3. Clone this repository *(`git clone https://github.com/SecondThundeR/ghosty.git`)*
 4. Run `python bot_panel.py` in a main directory and set up your bot
 5. Run `python main.py` to run bot
 6. After getting a log that bot was logged in, you are good to go